EGI-Federation/documentation/content/en/users/check-in/linking/_index.md

   Linking additional organisational/social identities to your EGI Account
 ---

+## Linking new identities to your EGI Account

 Identity linking allows you to access EGI resources with your existing personal EGI ID, using any of the login credentials you have linked to your account.
 You can use any of your organisational or social login credentials for this purpose.